dn-m/Plan/README.md

 - Performers can have a more direct relationship to the activation of electronic musical elements
   - Interact with score following software

+## Software architecture

+There are four stages primary stages through which a musical element may go before being drawn on the screen:
+  1. Model (most basic elements, representation-agnostic)
+  2. Abstract Representation Model (position- and dimension-agnostic)
+  3. Renderable Representation Model
+  4. Rendered Element

+For example, in the pitch domain, we shall see:
+  1. `Pitch`
+  2. `SpelledPitch`
+  3. `StaffRepresentablePitchContext`
+  4. `Notehead` / `Accidental`

 ## Feature development
 Quite a bit of work remains to be done.
 Much can be extracted and refined from this [repository](https://github.com/dn-m/Archive/tree/master/DNM-old).

 ### Musical model
 The basic building blocks of music, designed to be notationally agnostic.